 As part of the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), the U.S. government announced it would offer relief funding to eligible health care providers.
-During the year ended December 31, 2020, the Organization participated in certain relief programs offered through the CARES Act, including distributions from the Public Health and Social Services Emergency Fund ("PHSSE Fund").
+During the years ended December 31, 2021 and 2020, the Organization participated in certain relief programs offered through the CARES Act, including distributions from the Public Health and Social Services Emergency Fund ("PHSSE Fund").
 Amounts received from the PHSSE Fund are subject to the terms and conditions of the program, including certification that payment will be used to prevent, prepare for and respond to COVID-19 and shall reimburse the recipient only for health care related expenses or lost revenues that are attributable to COVID-19.
-The Organization received approximately \$1,721,000 for the year ended December 31, 2020 and recognized approximately \$1,362,000 in funding from the PHSSE Fund which is included in other income in the accompanying statement of operations and changes in net assets for the year then ended.
-The remaining amount of approximately \$359,000 is included within accrued expenses and other current liabilities in the accompanying statement of financial position as of December 31, 2020.
-The Organization has through June 30, 2021 to use the remaining funds.
+The Organization received approximately \$619,000 and \$1,721,000 for the years ended December 31, 2021 and 2020, respectively, and recognized approximately \$373,000 and \$1,362,000, respectively, in funding from the PHSSE Fund which is included in other income in the accompanying statements of operations and changes in net assets for the years then ended.
+The remaining amount of approximately \$605,000 and \$359,000 is included within accrued expenses and other current liabilities in the accompanying statements of financial position as of December 31, 2021 and 2020, respectively.
+The Organization has through December 31, 2022 to fully expend the remaining funds.

-(p) Reclassifications
+(p) Recently issued accounting pronouncement